andersevenrud/ha-nexa-bridge-x/README.md

 ## Features

 > This project depends on you!
-See the [help file](HELP.md) if you want to see support for more devices.
-> I only have access to devices I'm personally using, and this bridge supports several protocols and gateways.
+I don't have access to all the devices supported
+> by this bridge.
+Go to the [device support](https://github.com/andersevenrud/ha-nexa-bridge-x/issues/6)
+> issue on github for more information or to report experience with your devices.

 * Monitor energy use
 * Monitor switch states